 Program of Studies: Master Program Bioinformatics Name of the module: Special Lecture Bioinformatics: Computational Methods for Epigenome Analysis Abbreviation: BI-BM-1 Subtitle: - Modules: Lecture and hands-on practical workshop Semester: Summer semester Responsible lecturer: JProf.
 Dr. Fabian Müller Lecturers: JProf.
-Dr. Fabian Müller, Prof. Dr. Jörn Walter Language: English Level of the unit/ Mandatory or not : Graduate course / mandatory elective Total workload: 120 h = 12h lectures + 48h tutored hands-on workshop + 6h seminar + 54h private preparation Credits: 4 Entrance requirements: To enroll, students should have a basic knowledge in modern genomics and principles of epigenetics.
+Dr. Fabian Müller, Prof. Dr. Jörn Walter Language: English Level of the unit/ Mandatory or not : Graduate course / mandatory elective Total workload: 150 h = 12h lectures + 48h tutored hands-on workshop + 2h exam + 6h seminar + 54h private preparation + 30h review of programming skills Credits: 5 Entrance requirements: To enroll, students should have a basic knowledge in modern genomics and principles of epigenetics.
 They should have basic skills for script-based programming using the R language.
 The course will be limited to 24 (bioinformatics) students.
 Students who attended the lecture "Principles of Epigenetics" will be given priority.
 Non-bioinformatics students will be accepted on an individual basis if they can show that the requirements are met.
 Aims/Competences to be developed: This course offers a practical introduction to bioinformatics methods and tools used for NGS-based (NGS = next generation sequencing) epigenome analysis.
 The lecture will refresh the students' knowledge on epigenetic gene regulation, introduce a series of experimental methods to profile the epigenome and introduce into the theoretical background of bioinformatics methods and software tools used for data processing, quality control, exploratory analysis, differential analysis and integration of multiple data modalities.
 Four epigenomic data modalities will be discussed in detail: gene expression, DNA methylation, chromatin accessibility, histone modifications.
 The theoretical knowledge conveyed in the lecture will be solidified in a hands-on workshop in which the students will employ the introduced methods.
-Here, the students will work in groups of 2-3, each addressing one of the four epigenetic modalities mentioned above.
+Here, the students will work in groups of 2-3, each addressing one of the four epigenetic modalities.
+Students will gather hands-on experience with managing analysis pipelines.
+As a preparation for the practical part students will (re-)introduce themselfes to basics of shell scripting and R programming.
 Students will present their results in a final presentation at the end of the course.

-Content: Introduction to epigenetic gene regulation Experimental techniques and bioinformatic analysis for gene expression (RNA-seq) Experimental techniques and bioinformatic analysis for DNA methylation (bisulfite-seq, microarrays, enrichment-based methods, etc.) Experimental techniques and bioinformatic analysis for chromatin accessibility (ATAC-seq, DNase-seq, NOMe-seq, etc.) Experimental techniques and bioinformatic analysis for histone modifications (ChIP-seq, CUT&RUN, etc.) Integrative data analysis: Dimension reduction, clustering, differential analysis, segmentation, imputation Emerging epigenome profiling technologies (including single-cell and multiome methods) Assessment/Exams: Students need to pass a written exam, based on the lecture content, prove that they successfully participated in the workshop by handing in a notebook-based protocol and give a 20-minute final presentation.
-Grade: The final grade will be given based on the exam and a check on the above criteria.
-Literature: Lecture slides, workshop handouts and problem sets are available on the course website and they will be disseminated in MS Teams.
+Contonti Deview and celf exemination of chall corinting and basics of Content: Review and self-examination of shell scripting and basics of R programming (via DataCamp) Introduction to epigenetic gene regulation Experimental techniques and bioinformatic analysis for gene expression (RNA-seq) Experimental techniques and bioinformatic analysis for DNA methylation (bisulfite-seq, microarrays, enrichment-based methods, etc.) Experimental techniques and bioinformatic analysis for chromatin accessibility (ATAC-seq, DNase-seq, NOMe-seq, etc.) Experimental techniques and bioinformatic analysis for histone modifications (ChIP-seq, CUT&amp;RUN, etc.) Integrative data analysis: Dimension reduction, clustering, differential analysis, segmentation, imputation Emerging epigenome profiling technologies (including single-cell and multiome methods) Assessment/Exams: Students need to pass a written exam, based on the lecture content, prove that they successfully participated in the workshop by handing in a notebook-based protocol and give a 20-minute final presentation.
+Grade: The final grade will be given based on the exam, the final presentation and submitted protocols Literature: Lecture slides, workshop handouts and problem sets are available on the course website and they will be disseminated in MS Teams.